gerardag/hugo-fun/README.md

 git submodule add https://github.com/gerardag/hugo-fun
 ```

 2. Configure your `config.toml` to use that theme.
-Below, you can see 1 minimal configuration:
+Below, you can see an example of configuration with minimal setup:

 ```
 ...